tkdaj/react-validated-form/README.md

 ## API

-All regular attributes which can be applied to a form works here too except for onSubmit
+All regular attributes which can be applied to a form work here too except for onSubmit

 `name`: required for the form as well as ALL validatable fields -- If you do not have a name on a field, you will get a warning logged to your console.
 Since sometimes it is difficult or impossible to add a name to a field (when using third party libraries), the next prop is available to mute those warnings.
 <br /><br />
-`onInvalidSubmissionAttempt`: If the form is submitted, but is invalid, this funcion will be called.
+`onInvalidSubmissionAttempt`: If a submission is attempted, but it is invalid, this funcion will be called.
 Two parameters are passed - the submit event object and the object containing the validated form's values and errors.
 <br /><br />
-`onValidSubmissionAttempt`: If the form is submitted and is valid this funcion will be called.
+`onValidSubmissionAttempt`: If a submission is attempted, and it is valid, this funcion will be called.
 Two parameters are passed - the submit event object and the object containing the validated form's values and errors.
 <br /><br />
 `hideNameWarnings` `optional` as described in the `name` section of this API, names are required, so you will get a warning logged to the console if one of your fields is missing a name by default.
 You can turn this off by setting `hideNameWarnings` to `true`.
 <br /><br />